schase15/schase15.github.io/_posts/2020-04-03-hospital-outpatients.md

 But what is the striking spike that is the driving cause for hospital admissions for young and middle-aged adults?
 What is causing hospital inpatient admittance when this group is supposed to be in the prime of their lives?
 That category is mental health.

+> “What mental health needs is more sunlight, more candor, and more unashamed conversation.” <br>
+>– Glenn Close

 Mental health is a commonly misunderstood and underappreciated facet of our lives.
 It is easy to recognize and sympathize with someone who has a physical ailment.
 If someone has high blood pressure, there is an exact number attributed to it and a clearly defined explanation of what that means.
 As mental health stigmas and lack of mental health education continue to be steadfast in society, it is hard for many people to understand the ramifications of having a mental disorder and therefore more difficult to empathize with those afflicted.
 The graph below serves as an education tool.
 Each line represents a specific mental health disorder as a proportion of total mental health hospital admissions by age group.

 Use the folowing graph to explore the prevalence of specific mental health disorders that result in hospital admissions.
 You can hover over a datapoint to read its summery or you can click in the legend to filter specific disorders to get a clearer picture.